OctopusDeploy/docs/docs/operations-runbooks/runbook-examples/routine/iis-maintenance.md

 ## Start App-Pool

-In this example, you will be starting an IIS [Application Pool](https://docs.microsoft.com/en-us/iis/configuration/system.applicationhost/applicationpools/) using a step template from our [community library](/docs/deployment-process/steps/community-step-templates.md) called [IIS AppPool - Start](https://library.octopus.com/step-templates/9db77671-0fe3-4aef-a014-551bf1e5e7ab/actiontemplate-iis-apppool-start).
+In this example, you will start an IIS [Application Pool](https://docs.microsoft.com/en-us/iis/configuration/system.applicationhost/applicationpools/) using a step template from our [community library](/docs/deployment-process/steps/community-step-templates.md) called [IIS AppPool - Start](https://library.octopus.com/step-templates/9db77671-0fe3-4aef-a014-551bf1e5e7ab/actiontemplate-iis-apppool-start).

 To add this step to a runbook:

 1. Add the community step template called **IIS AppPool - Start**, and give the step a name.
-1. Choose the *Execution Location* on which to run this step.
+1. Choose the **Execution Location** on which to run this step.
 1. Fill out the only required parameter: **Application Pool name**.

 :::hint
-It's recommended to use [variables](/docs/projects/variables/index.md) where appropriate, rather than entering values directly in the step parameters.
+We recommend using [variables](/docs/projects/variables/index.md) where appropriate, rather than entering values directly in the step parameters.
 :::

-Optionally configure any [conditions](/docs/deployment-process/conditions/index.md) for the step, click **Save**, and you have a runbook step to start an IIS Application Pool.
+Optionally, configure any [conditions](/docs/deployment-process/conditions/index.md) for the step, click **Save**, and you have a runbook step to start an IIS Application Pool.

 ![Runbook IIS maintenance Start App-Pool](images/iis-maintenance-start-app-pool.png "width=500")

 ## Stop App-Pool

-In this example, you will be stopping an IIS [Application Pool](https://docs.microsoft.com/en-us/iis/configuration/system.applicationhost/applicationpools/) using a step template from our [community library](/docs/deployment-process/steps/community-step-templates.md) called [IIS AppPool - Stop](https://library.octopus.com/step-templates/3aaf34a5-90eb-4ea1-95db-15ec93c1e54d/actiontemplate-iis-apppool-stop).
+In this example, you will stop an IIS [Application Pool](https://docs.microsoft.com/en-us/iis/configuration/system.applicationhost/applicationpools/) using a step template from our [community library](/docs/deployment-process/steps/community-step-templates.md) called [IIS AppPool - Stop](https://library.octopus.com/step-templates/3aaf34a5-90eb-4ea1-95db-15ec93c1e54d/actiontemplate-iis-apppool-stop).

 To add this step to a runbook: